Child: Nature deficit disorder

 Nature Deficit Disorder, a term coined by Richard Louv in his 2005 book Last Child in the Woods, refers to the trend in the United States and Canada towards less time for outdoor play, resulting in a wide range of behavioral problems.

 With increasing use of cellphones, computers, video games and television, children have more reasons to stay inside rather than outdoors exploring.
 “The average American child spends 44 hours a week with electronic media”.
 Research in 2007 has drawn a correlation between the declining number of National Park visits in the U.S. and increasing consumption of electronic media by children.
 The media has accelerated the trend for children's nature disconnection by deemphasizing views of nature, as in Disney films.

 Age of responsibility

 The age at which children are considered responsible for their society-bound actions (e. g. marriage, voting, etc.) has also changed over time, and this is reflected in the way they are treated in courts of law.
 In Roman times, children were regarded as not culpable for crimes, a position later adopted by the Church.
 In the 19th century, children younger than seven years old were believed incapable of crime.
 Children from the age of seven forward were considered responsible for their actions.
 Therefore, they could face criminal charges, be sent to adult prison, and be punished like adults by whipping, branding or hanging.
-However, courts at the time would consider the offender's age when deliberating sentencing.
 Minimum employment age and marriage age also vary.
 The age limit of voluntary/involuntary military service is also disputed at the international level.